Who This Comparison Is For

 Cons:

-- •No built-in requirements management - relies on linking to Jira issues
+- •No built-in requirements management - you link to Jira issues instead

-Pricing: Free tier available (limited).
+Pricing: Free trial available.
 Paid plans based on user count; enterprise pricing can be significant.

 See the full BesTest vs Zephyr Scale comparison | Looking for a Zephyr Scale alternative?